AI for HR

 Who is AI for HR best for?

-AI for HR is best for AU mid-market HR managers, in-house talent acquisition leads, and recruitment-agency owners doing 30 or more placements per year with a repeated workflow, a clear human owner, and enough examples to teach the AI employee what good work looks like.
+AI for HR is best for AU mid-market HR managers, in-house talent acquisition leads, and recruitment-agency owners doing 30 or more placements per year with repeated work, a clear human owner, and enough examples to show Mia what good work looks like.

 What does Rebotify deliver in the first 48 hours?